Friendships cut short on social media as people get ruder - survey

 One in five people have reduced their face-to-face contact with someone they know in real life after an online run-in.

-Joseph Grenny, co-chairman of corporate training firm VitalSmarts that conducted the survey, said online rows now often spill into real life.
-The survey found two in five people blocking, unsubscribing or "unfriending" someone over a virtual argument.
+Joseph Grenny, co-chairman of corporate training firm VitalSmarts that conducted the survey, said online rows now often spill into real life with 19 percent of people blocking, unsubscribing or "unfriending" someone over a virtual argument.

 "The world has changed and a significant proportion of relationships happen online but manners haven't caught up with technology," Grenny told Reuters on the release of the online survey conducted over three weeks in February.